zenml-io/zenbytes/README.md

 ## :bulb: What you will learn
 - Define an MLOps stack tailored to your project requirements.
 - Build transparent and reproducible data-centric ML pipelines with automated artifact versioning, tracking, caching, and more.
-- Deploy ML pipelines with tooling and infrastructure of your choice (e.g. as serverless microservice in the cloud).
+- Deploy ML pipelines with tooling and infrastructure of your choice (e.g. as a serverless microservice in the cloud).
-- Monitor and address production issues like performance drift, data drift, and concept drift.
+- Monitor and address production issues like training-serving skew and data drift.
 - Use some of the most popular MLOps tools like ZenML, Kubeflow, MLflow, Weights & Biases, Evidently, Seldon, Feast, and many more.

-In the end, you will be able to take any of your ML models from experimentation to a customized, fully fleshed out production-grade MLOps setup in a matter of minutes!
+In the end, you will be able to take any of your ML models from experimentation to a customized, fully fleshed-out production-grade MLOps setup in a matter of minutes!

 <div align="center">
 <img src="_assets/sam.png" alt="Sam"/>